✅ Trusted by 416,742+ users · ⭐ 4.1/5 on Trustpilot · 200+ countries416,742+ users · Trustpilot

 Pick your Facebook number type.

-If you’re testing a signup, you can try a free inbox.
-If you need higher success (or you’ll log in again later), go with Activation or Rental — those routes are blocked less often.
+If you’re only testing a signup, a free inbox may be enough.
+If you want better success rates or may need to log in again later, choose an Activation or Rental number instead, since those options are usually blocked less often.

-Choose the country + number.
+Choose the country and number.

-Select the country you need, grab a number, and copy it.
-Keep it clean when you paste it: +1XXXXXXXXXX (or digits-only if the form is picky).
+Select the country you need, get a number, and copy it carefully.
+When pasting it into Facebook, keep the format clean: +1XXXXXXXXXX or digits-only if the form only accepts numbers.

 Request the OTP on Facebook